Portmarnock: Etymology and history

 The district's name derives from the Irish word port – meaning "port" – and Saint Marnoch or Mernoc, said to have arrived in what is now Portmarnock in the fifth century AD.

 The area had been settled in Neolithic times, as evidenced by flints and other tools excavated on the northern fringe of Portmarnock and the remains of a ring fort visible from the air at the south of the town.
 The son of Queen Maedhbh of Connaught – Maine – is also said to have been buried locally.

+During the Irish War of Independence, Michael Collins stayed at the Portmarnock house of Moya Llewelyn Davies, using it as a safe house.

+In February 1988, An Garda Siochana discovered a Provisional IRA arms cache at Station Road.
+30 AK-47s, 3 machine gun tripods, 12 RPGs, 31,000 rounds of ammunition and 227 kg of Semtex was discovered.

 Transport

-Portmarnock is on the northern commuter railway line out of Dublin (also the Dublin–Belfast line); Portmarnock railway station, opened on 25 May 1844, is now on the DART network.
-The village is served by Dublin Bus routes 102, 32, 32X, 42, 42N (Nitelink) and 142.
+Portmarnock is on the northern commuter railway line out of Dublin (also the Dublin–Belfast main line); Portmarnock railway station, opened on 25 May 1844 upon the opening of the Dublin and Drogheda Railway, and is now on the DART network.
+The village is served by Dublin Bus routes 32, 32X, 42, 42N (Nitelink) and 142 and Go-Ahead Ireland routes 102 and its a/c/p/t branches.
 Owing to its proximity to Dublin city, it is a form of dormitory village 15 km north-northeast of the city centre.